0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 ```

 - And regardless of what the abuser has done to the narrator, they still continue to love her
-- The triple all the time brings out that they
+- The triple all the time brings out that he is genuine in his statement

 ```ad-quote
 title: **wetdream** 4:2:1-2